-The proposed settlement is subject to the approval of the Honorable P. Kevin Castel in the United States District Court for the Southern District of New York, where the class action is pending under the caption In re Bank of America Securities, Derivative & Employment Retirement Income Security Act (ERISA) Litigation, 09-MD-2058 (PKC).
+The proposed settlement is subject to the approval of the Honorable Paul A. Crotty in the United States District Court for the Southern District of New York, where the class action is pending under the caption In re Fannie Mae 2008 Securities Litigation, 08-CV-07831 (PAC).

-The class action was initially filed in 2009.
-The suit alleged that Bank of America, Merrill Lynch and certain current and former officers and directors violated federal securities laws, including Sections 10(b) and 14(a) of the Securities Exchange Act of 1934, by making materially false and misleading statements and failing to disclose material information in connection with the Bank of America shareholder vote on the acquisition.
-Specifically, Defendants were alleged to have withheld information concerning the dire financial condition at Merrill Lynch in the fourth quarter of 2008 and an undisclosed agreement between Bank of America and Merrill Lynch pursuant to which Merrill Lynch paid billions of dollars in bonuses to its employees prior to the close of the acquisition despite its deteriorated financial condition.
-When these facts were revealed in a series of disclosures in January 2009, Bank of America’s stock price plummeted.
-A trial was scheduled to start on October 22, 2012.
+The class action was initially filed in 2008.
+The suit alleged that Fannie Mae and certain current and former officers and directors violated federal securities laws, including Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, by making materially false and misleading statements and failing to disclose material information.
+Specifically, Defendants were alleged to have publicly issued materially false and misleading statements and failed to disclose material information concerning (1) Fannie Mae’s risk controls relating to its purchases of certain types of securities, including subprime and Alt-A loans, and (2) Fannie Mae’s exposure to subprime and Alt-A loans.
+When these facts were revealed in a series of disclosures beginning in February 2008, Fannie Mae’s stock prices plummeted.

-Kaplan Fox attorneys working on this matter are: Robert N. Kaplan, Frederic S. Fox, Donald R. Hall, Hae Sung Nam, Melinda D. Campbell, Irina Kobylevsky and Damien H. Weinstein.
+Kaplan Fox attorneys working on this matter are: Frederic S. Fox, Donald R. Hall, Hae Sung Nam, Melinda D. Campbell, Jeffrey P. Campisi and Damien H. Weinstein.